danatrace/continuousimprovement/README.md

 * Navigate to the https://github.com/danatrace/continuousimprovement repo.
 * Click the "use this Template Button", give it any name that you would like.
 * Now, navigate to your new repository.
-* Create a dev and staging branche from the master Branche, to do so click on the Master Branche Button on the main page of your repository, then click view all branches, click on the New Branche button.

 <br>